r0sa-bio-digital/content-publishing-ecosystem/README.md

 		* Add at least 5 interested members
 		* Make exclusive presentation of c0ntent by c0ntent itself
 		* Organize first c01n sale inside of the community
+* Raise funds for the project development
+* Implement investor role
+	* investors db table
+	* investor percent determination mechanism
+	* automated investor fee for provider
+	* fixate all funds and returns in transactions log
 * Think about tools for deleting content from the system
-* Raise funds for the project development
 * Research best db for the transactions log, because postgresql is too much costly
 	* Check out ClickHouse first
 * Build semantic graph upon content storage.